 If there’s one thing that all of the statistics tell us – especially the overdose figures – it’s that there is a real and pressing need for an effective treatment for the variously-manifesting substance abuse disorders in Portland.

 However, a significant percentage of addicted individuals can’t get the help they need:

-- Statewide, more than 300,000 people suffer with an untreated addiction.
+- Statewide, more than 300,000 people suffer from untreated addiction.

 - On average, addiction counselors are burdened with caseloads that are twice the US average.